 Each student will become involved in an independent study project in one of the areas which is the focus of Miner Institute’s research program: dairy nutrition, dairy behavior, equine behavior, dairy reproduction, equine reproduction, crops, nutrient management, and calf management.
 Each student will work with a faculty member to plan, conduct, and summarize the project.
 At the end of the summer, oral and written reports will be presented.

 This program is available to agriculture and life science students in their junior or senior years of study.
 Students are encouraged to register for college credit at their home institution.
 Students are responsible for making arrangements for credits.
-This program is designed as a 4-credit course, although other arrangements may be made through the student’s home institution. .
-Each student’s wage for the 13-week semester is $3,000.
-The students live at Miner Institute where student housing, and breakfast and lunch each weekday are provided for a cost of $300 for the summer.
+This program is designed as a 4-credit course, although other arrangements may be made through the student’s home institution.
+Each student’s wage for the semester is $3,000.
+Students live in the Middleton Miller Student Housing Complex and are provided breakfast and lunch each weekday in our on-site cafeteria.
+There is a refundable $100 security deposit for the room which is deducted from the first paycheck and $50 is deducted from each paycheck to cover room and board for the summer, a total cost of $300; netting the student $2700 for the summer.

 Applicants are required to provide the following: